JoyPeter-Atule/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that creates alias
+Script that creates and alias